Effexor XR (venlafaxine) and Alcohol / Food Interactions

 There are 2 alcohol/food/lifestyle interactions with Effexor XR (venlafaxine) which include:

-Using venlafaxine together with ethanol can increase nervous system side effects such as dizziness, drowsiness, and difficulty concentrating.
+Alcohol can increase the nervous system side effects of venlafaxine such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with venlafaxine.
 Do not use more than the recommended dose of venlafaxine, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
-It is important to tell your doctor about all other medications you use, including vitamins and herbs.
-Do not stop using any medication without first talking to your doctor.
+Talk to your doctor or pharmacist if you have any questions or concerns.

 Effexor XR (venlafaxine) drug Interactions